malithj/scaling-book/inference.md

 _This mostly leaves us with variants of model sharding for dense model generation_.
 As with prefill, the simplest thing we we can do is simple model parallelism (with activations fully replicated, weights fully sharded over hidden dimension for the MLP) up to 4-8 ways when we become ICI bound.
 However, since we are often memory bandwidth bound, we can actually go beyond this limit to improve latency!

 **Note on ICI bounds for generation:** during training we want to be compute-bound, so our rooflines look at when our ICI comms take longer than our FLOPs.
-However, during generation, if we're memory bandwidth bound by parameter loading, we can increase model sharding beyond this point and improve latency at a minimal throughput cost.
+However, during generation, if we're memory bandwidth bound by parameter loading, we can increase model sharding beyond this point and improve latency at a minimal throughput cost (in terms of tokens/sec/chip).
 More model sharding gives us more HBM to load our weights over, and our FLOPs don't matter.<d-footnote>In the sense that FLOPs time isn't bottlenecking us, so the thing we need to worry about is ICI time exceeding parameter loading time.</d-footnote> Let's look at how much model parallelism we can do before it becomes the bottleneck.

 $$\begin{align*}T_\text{HBM comms} = \frac{2DF}{Y \cdot W_\text{hbm}} && T_\text{ICI comms} = \frac{2BD}{W_\text{ici}}\end{align*}$$